by-jp/www.byjp.me/content/standing-invitation.md

 date: 2022-10-20T11:25:37Z
 draft: false
 type: timeless
+summary: An invitation to write me an email any time.
 ---

 This is a standing invitation to write to me about anything that's on your mind!